 Mini Docs

-Best Practicies on to write really minimal documentation for your software project.
+Best practicies to write minimal and usefull documentation for your software project.

 View the Project on GitHub edumco/mini-docs